appclacks/mirabelle/site/mirabelle/content/_index.md

 Mirabelle is currently in alpha, but I'm eager to receive feedback.

-## Mirabelle supports multiple inputs protocols (including the Riemann one)
+## Mirabelle supports multiple inputs protocols

 Mirabelle is heavily inspired by [Riemann](https://riemann.io/).
 Actually, parts of the Mirabelle codebase (like the TCP server implementation for example) were taken from Riemann (these parts are mentioned in the codebase).